 - Place a block of cream cheese on a plate and spoon the chutney of your choice over it.
 Serve with crackers and a small spreading knife.

 - Pulse the cream cheese and chutney together in a food processor or blender.
 If it seems too thick, add a splash of milk.
 For a lower fat but equally tasty version, you can make this chutney spread using labneh (yogurt cheese).

 Mix equal parts chutney and mayonnaise together.
-Spread on bread and add the main sandwich ingredient of your choice (hint: chutney goes especially well with ham and with cheese).
+Spread on bread and add the main sandwich ingredient of your choice.
+Chutney goes especially well with ham and with cheese.

-You can make this combination on crackers as an hors d'oeuvres.
+You can make this combination on crackers as an hors-d'oeuvre.
 Spread a layer of chutney on crackers.
 Top with thin slices of cheese.
-A tangy cheese such as a cheddar is a good choice.
+A tangy cheese such as cheddar is a good choice.
 Broil the sandwich or crackers just until the cheese melts and starts to bubble.
 Serve hot.

 If you compare the ingredients of ketchup to chutney you'll notice that they have a lot in common: vinegar, sugar, spices, and fruit or veggies (you may be surprised to know that ketchup doesn't have to be made out of tomatoes).
 In fact, the only difference is that chutney is chunky and ketchup is smooth.
 So go ahead and puree your green tomato chutney, for example, and now you've got green tomato ketchup.

 Combine equal parts chutney and salsa with a handful of fresh cilantro (coriander) or parsley in a blender or food processor.
-Pulse a few times—you don't want it to be totally smooth, but rather to still have some texture.
-Adjust salt to taste.
-Serve with tortilla chips.
+Pulse a few times—you don't want it to be totally smooth but rather to still have some texture.
+Adjust the salt to taste.
+Serve the dip with tortilla chips.